-CHAPTER 4 implements the cos\sin Fourier series analysis on LPTV systems in order to convert the LPTV system's ODE into a matrix algebraic equation that is similar to an eigen decomposition problem.
+CHAPTER 4 implements the cosine-sine Fourier transform of LPTV systems that converts the LPTV system’s ODE into a matrix algebraic equation that is similar to an eigen decomposition problem.

-CHAPTER 5 outlines our suggestion for ω's powers comparison in LPTV system solution procedure, incorporated with the information achieved from an LTI system, defined by an setting ω=0 in the LPTV system.
+CHAPTER 5 outlines our suggestion for comparing powers of ω to solve LPTV systems, which is incorporated with the information obtained from the associated linear time-invariant (LTI) system defined by using ω=0 in the LPTV system.

-CHAPTER 6 summarizes this work with some contribution of the research and suggestions for future research.
+CHAPTER 6 summarizes this work, discusses its scientific contributions, and presents avenues for future research.

-The appendices are attached in this work to provide some additional information, e.g. mathematical background, overview of previous work, notion for future work etc. The appendices in this work are organized by the following:
+The appendixes provide additional information, such as mathematical background, an overview of previous work, and suggestions for future work.
+The appendices in this work are organized as follows:

-APPENDIX A outlines the notion of Fourier Series for matrices (exponential form and cos\sin form) and some properties
+APPENDIX A outlines the notion of Fourier series for matrices (exponential form and cosine-sine form) and properties thereof.

-APPENDIX B implements the exponential from Fourier series analysis on LPTV systems, and compares with the cos\sin form described in CHAPTER 4.
+APPENDIX B applies exponential Fourier series analysis to LPTV systems and compares this approach with the cosine-sine form described in CHAPTER 4.

-APPENDIX C outlines the followings: Section C.1C.2, to outline the case of a complex LPTV system, how it can be converted to a real LPTV system, based on isomorphism a+ib⟷a-bba; and Section C.2, to outline the notion to decompose the state vector into the even part and odd part, and furthermore, to rewrite the LPTV system matrix with even matrix blocks and odd matrix blocks accordingly.
+APPENDIX C, Sections C.1 and C.2 outline complex LPTV systems and how they can be converted to real LPTV systems based on the isomorphism a+ib⟷a-bba.
+In addition, Section C.2 outlines how to decompose the state vector into even and odd parts and, furthermore, how to rewrite the LPTV system matrix using even and odd matrix blocks.

-APPENDIX D outlines the main results of (Wang, 2017) that generalizes the notion Eigen decomposition for LTV systems (a continuation of the literature survey in section 1.4.2).
+APPENDIX D outlines the main results of (Wang, 2017), which generalize the notion eigen decomposition of linear time-varying systems (this is a continuation of the literature survey of Section 1.4.2).

-APPENDIX E outlines the main results of (Wereley, 1991) that suggests to implement on LPTV systems some generalization of tools, used to analysis and control LTI systems, e.g. Transfer Functions, zeros and poles in s and z domains etc. (a continuation of the literature survey in section 1.4.5).
+APPENDIX E outlines the main results of (Wereley, 1991), which suggest implementing LPTV systems by using generalized tools to analyze and control LTI systems (e.g., transfer functions and zeros and poles in the s and z domains).
+This is a continuation of the literature survey of Section 1.4.5.

 Acknowledgments

-I would like to thank my supervisor Prof. Izchak Lewkowicz, with whom I worked for two intensive years.
-Prof. Lewkowicz has been a supportive tutor and helped me a lot during my research.
-I thank him for teaching me how to think outside of the box, to be persistent and to bring any achievement to perfection.
-I also thank him for improving my learning skills and for giving me great ideas throughout the way.
+I would like to thank my supervisor Professor Izchak Lewkowicz, with whom I worked for two intensive years.
+Professor Lewkowicz has been a supportive tutor and has helped me tremendously during my research.
+I thank him for teaching me to think outside the box, to be persistent, and to strive to perfect my performance.
+I also thank him for improving my learning skills and for sharing outstanding ideas with me throughout my studies.

-I want to thank Mr. Yair Harpaz, for being a great colleague and friend.
+I also want to thank Mr. Yair Harpaz for being a great colleague and friend.
 I thank him for his collaboration, research work, and ideas.
 Yair is always happy to help everyone, at any time, anywhere.

-With great appreciation I thank my dear love Adi, for her tremendous loving support, patience and care.
-I want to thank my parents and sister for their support and care, and for their contribution, each in his area of expertise.
+With great appreciation, I thank my dear love Adi for her tremendous loving support, patience, and care.
+I want to thank my parents and sister as well for their support and care and for their contributions, each in his or her area of expertise.

 Table of Contents